HaxeFoundation/HaxeManual/md/manual/target-javascript-external-libraries.md

 The Haxe Standard Library comes with many externs for the Javascript target.
 They provide access to the native APIs in a type-safe manner.
 The [externs mechanism](lf-externs.md) assumes that the defined types exist at run-time but assumes nothing about how and where those types are defined.
-To clarify, in most cases we have to add a `<script>`-tag that links to the external library manually to the HTML-document.
+To clarify, in most cases we have to add a `<script>`-tag that links the external library manually to the HTML-document.

 An example of an extern class is the [jQuery class](https://github.com/HaxeFoundation/haxe/blob/development/std/js/JQuery.hx#L83) of the Haxe Standard Library.
 To illustrate, here is a part of this extern class: